message/iata/PL.md

-Published 25.01.2022
+Published 01.02.2022
-1. Passengers are not allowed to enter.
+1. Until 28 February 2022, passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Poland;
 - spouses and children of nationals of Poland;